umalabs/ibe/docs/CRYPTOGRAPHY.md

 Key enhancements in this mechanism include the utilization of the `scope` parameter to define the `aud` (audience) claim within the Access Token, thereby restricting token validity to specific RSs.
 This ensures that access tokens are purpose-bound, enhancing security by preventing misuse across unintended services.
 Additionally, the Access Token incorporates the authenticated user's email address as an `email` claim, providing the RS with a reliable identifier for personalized access controls without necessitating additional user information requests.
 Further strengthening the security framework, the inclusion of the `azp` (Authorized Party) claim within the Access Token binds the token to the specific project or account service ID of the application that requested the token.

 The sequence begins with the user initiating access to the client application, which redirects the user to the AS with a detailed authorization request containing parameters such as `scope`, `state`, and PKCE-related values (`code_challenge` and `code_challenge_method`).
 Upon successful authentication and user consent, the AS issues an Access Token.
 The Access Token, enriched with the `aud`, `azp`, and `email` claims, is then utilized by the client application to access protected resources from the RS.
+It is essential that the RS is properly configured initially to correctly evaluate these claims.
 The RS validates the token's integrity, audience, and extracts the user's email to manage access appropriately.

+<div style="break-after:page"></div>

 ## Autorization and Identity-Based Symmetric Key Cryptography Mechanisms

-In unrestricted mode, anyone can access the RS and encrypt content for others.
+In illustrative unrestricted mode, anyone can access the RS and encrypt content for others.
 However, during the decryption process, authorization is required, and a valid access token with the appropriate claims must be provided.
+This illustrative mode highlights a specific feature – the decoupling of the encryption initiation from immediate authorization checks at the RS.

 <div style="break-after:page"></div>